David IV: Personal life

-The Georgian Chronicles are an important source not only on the course of the reign of David IV the Builder, but also on the private life of the Christian king, reporting his activities and personality.
-According to these, David IV is a very pious king following Christian traditions, David IV spends his time informing himself, criticizing and learning several episodes from the Bible.
-According to his biographer, David IV learned to live according to the Christian religion from an early age and continued throughout his life.
+The Georgian Chronicles are an important source not only for the course of David IV's reign, the Builder, but also on the private life of the Christian king, reporting his activities and personality.
+According to these, David IV is a very pious king following Christian traditions.
+David IV spends his time studying, criticizing, and learning several episodes from the Bible.
+According to his biographer, David IV learned to live according to the Christian religion from an early age and continued to do so throughout his life.
 David himself composed, c.
 1120, "Hymns of Repentance" (გალობანი სინანულისანი, galobani sinanulisani), a sequence of eight free-verse psalms, with each hymn having its own intricate and subtle stanza form.
-For all their Christianity, cult of the Mother of God, and the king's emotional repentance of his sins, David sees himself to be similar to the Biblical David, with a similar relationship to God and to his people.
+Despite their Christianity, the cult of the Mother of God, and the king's emotional repentance for his sins, David sees himself to be similar to the Biblical David, with a similar relationship to God and to his people.
 His hymns also share the idealistic zeal of the contemporaneous European crusaders to whom David was a natural ally in his struggle against the Seljuks.
 Furthermore, the Armenian version of the Chronicles indicates the name of the king's confessor (who knows Armenian), Hovhannes Imastaser of Haghpat.

 David IV the Builder also engaged in important charitable activities.
 Indeed, he built hospitals in the country for the sick, which he took care of occasionally, as described in the chronicles:

 He had yet another thought, following the example of the good God, gentle and merciful, loving men; it was to build a hospice, in a beautiful and suitable place, where he gathered his brothers afflicted with various illnesses, provided for all their needs, with generous lavishness and assigned income to meet their needs.
-He himself came to see them, questioned them, kissed them one after the other, lavished on them the tender care of a father, complimented them, encouraged them to be patient, arranged their clothes, their clothes with his own hands. beds, their mattresses, their dishes, and all their utensils; gave everyone abundant alms, animated their supervisors and put their affairs in the most beautiful order, following the spirit of religion.
+He himself came to see them, questioned them, kissed them one after the other, lavished on them the tender care of a father, complimented them, encouraged them to be patient, arranged their clothes, and their clothes with his own hands. beds, their mattresses, their dishes, and all their utensils; gave everyone abundant alms, animated their supervisors, and put their affairs in the most beautiful order, following the spirit of religion.

 The king has several residences across the country.
 The most important are the royal palaces of Kutaisi and Tbilisi, but David also has residences in Tsaghoulistavi and Abkhazia.
 It spends most of its winters until February in this latter region with a Mediterranean climate, notably in the coastal town of Bichvinta.
 During these stays, the kingdom is administered by its faithful general Theodore.
 David IV is also fond of hunting and has vast territories for hunting deer and wild boar in his domains of Kartli or Geguti.